Types of disabilities we support

 - Includes people with chronic medical conditions who, following treatment and rehabilitation, have a sensory disability (that meets the above DSS sensory disability criteria) and require ongoing support primarily due to this sensory disability.

-Autism is known as a “spectrum” disorder because there is a wide variation in the type and severity of symptoms people experience.
-We accept diagnosis from clinical psychologists, paediatricians or psychiatrists with expertise in autism using recognised standard processes such as DSM4, DSM5 or ADOS assessment.
+Autism is known as being on a “spectrum” because there is a wide variation in the type and severity of symptoms people experience.
+We accept diagnosis from clinical psychologists, paediatricians or psychiatrists with expertise in autism using recognised standard processes such as the DSM IV or DSM V. This may or may not involve undergoing formal testing such as an ADOS assessment.

 - Language skills.
 Understanding and using spoken language and non-verbal communication such as facial expressions and body language.